danielwang/aemo-gel-site/docs/components/message/banner.md

 ## Guidance

-* Banner should always be the first itme on the page when displayed.
+* Banner should always be the first item on the page when displayed.
 * Banners are non closable in behaviour meaning they remain at the top of the page until the entirety of the frame.

-## When to use
+### When to use

 * Use banner when user would require information about the page at the top level.

+### When not to use

+* If you need to communicate that a feature hasn't been configured or used, consider using an empty state instead.
+* If you need to communicate status of the contents of the page, consider using an [alert](alert.md) instead.

 ## Designer assets